 Suggested Reading: 1 Corinthians 5:1-13

-The Boston bombings stirred up a lot of feelings for people.
+The 2013 Boston bombings stirred up a lot of feelings for people.
 The fact that those bombings were once again committed by Islamic Jihadists upset many people.
-More than once I heard people lament that, in their opinion, moderate Muslims had not spoken up enough to condemn acts of violence committed in the name of their religion, that their alleged silence not only condones these heinous acts but encourages future atrocities.
-Whether those complaints have much merit or are simply voiced by people who haven't listened to Muslim condemnations of the violence is a matter that could be debated at length, but the issue itself points to a problem within the Christian community, especially in America.
+More than once I heard people lament that, in their opinion, moderate Muslims had not spoken up enough to condemn acts of violence committed in the name of their religion, that their alleged silence not only condoned these heinous acts but encouraged future atrocities.
+Whether those complaints had much merit or were simply voiced by people who hadn't listened to Muslim condemnations of the violence is a matter that could be debated at length, but the issue itself points to a problem within the Christian community, especially in America.

 American society, and much of the American church has taken Jesus' and James' call to refrain from judging people and applied it everywhere but in the appropriate context.
 Why do I say this?
 Because of what Paul also has to say in 1 Corinthians 5:9-13: I wrote to you in a letter not to associate with sexually immoral people.
 I did not mean the immoral people of this world or the greedy and swindlers or idolaters; otherwise you would have to leave the world.
 But now I am writing you not to associate with anyone who claims to be a believer who is sexually immoral or greedy, an idolater or verbally abusive, a drunkard or a swindler.
 Do not even eat with such a person.
 For what business is it of mine to judge outsiders?
 Don’t you judge those who are inside?
 But God judges outsiders.
 Put away the evil person from among yourselves (HCSB).